wbajzek/blink/README.md

 blink "rspec spec && cucumber"
 ~~~

-The initial code for this is derived from https://github.com/arvydas/blinkstick-python
+The initial code for this was derived from https://github.com/arvydas/blinkstick-python
+You will need to install libusb and blinkstick as described in his readme.